General Motors: 2019 General Motors strike

 On September 15, 2019, after talks broke down to renew their contract, which expired earlier that day, the UAW announced that GM employees would begin striking at 11:59 pm.
 This strike shut down operations in nine states, including 33 manufacturing plants and 22 parts distribution warehouses.
 After 40 days, on October 25, 2019, the "longest strike by autoworkers in a decade" and the longest against GM since 1970 came to an end when United Auto Workers members voted to approve a new contract with GM.
 Striking labor union members received a $275 a week strike pay salary for the duration of the strike.
 The strike cost GM more than $2 billion.

 2023 United Auto Workers strike

 The 2023 strike launched by the UAW was the first strike against all three major American automakers in history.
 Then-recently elected UAW president Shawn Fain stated that he was "fed up" with the current situation between workers and automakers; Fain specifically blasted the tiered workers system at automakers, failure for automakers to keep wages up with inflation, pensions, as well as the introduction of a four-day workweek as opposed to the five-day workweek.
 GM CEO Mary Barra protested that her company offered an "unprecedented deal" which gave workers 20% raises as well as "world-class" healthcare.
 Barra further stated that meeting all 1,000 plus demands would bankrupt the company and cost over $100 billion.

 Controversies

+Opposition to environmental legislation

+General Motors has sought to influence the US and Canadian governments to weaken or remove environmental regulations governing its products in 2025.
+General Motors supported a Senate vote to repeal the California Air Resources Board's Advanced Clean Cars II regulation in May 2025, which would require the company to sell an increasing amount of zero-emissions vehicles in participating US states.
+General Motors is reported to have encouraged employees to privately lobby US senators to oppose the rule, and supported the Transportation Freedom Act, a bill that would repeal the Advanced Clean Cars II rule in March 2025.
+In Canada, General Motors Canada signed a joint letter issued to Prime Minister Carney requesting the government abandon the Electric Vehicle Availability Standard.

+General Motors is a member of multiple industry associations that have opposed environmental regulations, such as the Alliance for Automotive Innovation, the US Chamber of Commerce, the Truck and Engine Manufacturers Association, and the Business Roundtable, where GM's CEO Mary Barra is a board member.